Kettle Moraine State Forest - Southern Unit at Whitewater Lake

 The Southern Unit of the Kettle Moraine State Forest includes more than 22,000 acres of land throughout southern Wisconsin and spans several state parks and natural areas.
 The area also features varied environments from restored prairie, forests, and lakes, along with providing a multitude of recreational opportunities such as hiking, birdwatching, fishing, camping, and hunting.
 The Kettle Moraine Scenic Drive also extends within this region as well as through a larger portion of the state.

 This section of the state forest has campgrounds at some of the larger nature reserves like Whitewater Lake, Ottawa Lake, and Pinewoods.
 There are also several horse-accessible campsites for trail riding.

 Some more well-known trails throughout the Southern Unit are the Ice Age Trail, Scuppernong Trails, John Muir Trails, and Emma Carlin Trails.
 These pass within the Kettle Moraine's state natural areas and some even connect different state parks or other trails throughout Wisconsin to one another.
 Some of these trails provide opportunities for more primitive camping within designated sections along them.

+Natural features

 Whitewater Lake

 Whitewater Lake, located in Walworth County, is an extension of the Kettle Moraine's Southern Unit and is part of the southernmost edge of its territory.
 This 625 acre lake is located in the country side near Whitewater, Wisconsin, and has several public access points for boat launching and fishing.
 Commonly home to Panfish and Largemouth Bass, the lake draws fishers year round.
 Northern Pike and Walleye are also present in this lake but are less common.
-The local community also offers annual fishing events here such as an ice fishing "Fish-A-Ree".

 The land around the lake is rural and consists of a mix of private residences, farms, as well as protected forest lands and a restored prairie habitat.
 A portion of the Ice Age Trail also extends through a section of forest near the lake and provides day trip hiking and backpacking opportunities.